SamuelWhitton/natural-daina/README.md

 asdf instance objects can be partially instantiated on a private consturctor asdf ; is required between statements and can have an empty statmenet, and the last statement doesnt have to have ;
-asdf proxy object is ```*>``` (called asterisk arrow) now instead of ```*-```
+asdf proxy object is ```*>``` (called asterisk arrow) now instead of ```*-``` asdf anonymous class object scope, anonymous object constructor local object are not visible inside or for creating class methods

 ---